MootezElj/myboutique-angular8/README.md

 ### <a name="important"></a>Important notes:

 1. In this app I focused on implementing the functionalities of the back-end.
 Since I'm not familiar with security in angular apps I have to note that **There are probably security vulnerabilities** that can be used by people to steal informations from users or hack the application if deployed.
 So be careful on how to use the app.
-2. There is another repository where I used Docker and Kubernetes to run the microservices ([repo_link](https://github.com/MootezElj/my-boutique-kubernetes)).
+2. There is another repository where I used Docker and kubernetes to run the microservices ([repo_link](https://github.com/MootezElj/my-boutique-kubernetes)).
 Since this documentation is aimed at the front-end app, I just wanted to keep things as simple as possible.

 ------

+### <a name="credits"></a>Credits:

+I want to thank my father and all of those who helped me on this project.

+I want to give credits to [Nebras Lammouchi](https://blog.nebrass.fr/about/) who was the main developer of the back-end app and I just had to follow and understand his [book](https://leanpub.com/playing-with-java-microservices-on-k8s-and-ocp).

 ### <a name="license"></a>License:

 This code (images included) is open-source, you may use it as you like but I'm not responsible of the way you use the code.